SiaFoundation/app-sia-x/README.md

   biggest weakness in the Sia app, and must be addressed before the official release.

-- An attacker could secretly send a different seed index than the one you specified.
+- An attacker could secretly send a different key index than the one you specified.
 This would result in an invalid signature.
 Coins could not be stolen this way, but the attacker could prevent you from creating a transaction.
 Make sure to compare the displayed indexes.